rnaughtonwk/NYCIslandora/Meetings/meeting201806.md

     * Datastreams.io - pull content out, edit, and reupload.
     * Find and replace (module) - tool in Islandora
     * Computer workstations preloaded with items
-  * Example Class: Kim Pharm emailed an example of an introductory session she's done that will be valuable.
+  * Example Class: Kim Pham emailed an example of an introductory session she's done that will be valuable.

 * Panel Discussion